The application process for the 2021-22 MPFA Student Scholarship Awards is now closed.

 The Maryland Parent & Family Association Student Scholarship Award is a one-time award presented each year to undergraduate students in good standing who may be unable to continue their education at the University due to extenuating financial circumstances.
 Thanks to the generosity of parent and family donors, the scholarship committee will award scholarships of up to $2,000.
-A minimum of 12 scholarships will be awarded.
-Awards are made annually in June for the following academic year.
+A minimum of 15 scholarships will be awarded.
+Awards are made annually on or before July 15 for the following academic year.

-Students who complete the scholarship award online application (link below), and who meet the criteria, will be considered for the following scholarships:
+Students who complete the scholarship award online application, and who meet the criteria, will be considered for the following scholarships:

 - Maryland Parent & Family Association Student Scholarship